plasmabio/plasma/docs/contributing/local.rst

 .. code-block:: bash

-  conda create -n plasmasbio -c conda-forge python nodejs conda activate plasmabio
+  conda create -n plasma -c conda-forge python nodejs conda activate plasma

 Alternatively, with Python's built in ``venv`` module, you can create a virtual environment with: